 Facial peeling and side effects

-Depending on the type of peeling you are taking, certain side effects may occur allergic reactions to solutions used, itching, color changes, infections, sensitive skin.
+Depending on the type of facial peeling you are taking, certain side effects may occur allergic reactions to solutions used, itching, color changes, infections, sensitive skin.
 Risks are higher for average and deep peeling, but if you follow the instructions given by the dermatologist, there won’t be big problems.
 Regardless of the type of peeling you choose, you should know that they all have the same benefits: it helps to regenerate the skin and visibly rejuvenate the appearance of your complexion.